yiphei/yif-AI/attention_dropout_transformer/README.md

 Like every dropout, LearnedDropout computes a dropout mask $\mathbf{m}$ of 0s and 1s that is applied to the dropout input.
 The crux lies in the mask's computation.
 The canonical dropout randomly generates the dropout mask $\mathbf{m}$ from a Bernoulli distribution, with the probablity of 0 determined by the dropout rate hyperparameter.
 To enable learning, **LearnedDropout** needs to generate the mask in a differentiable way.

-First, the dropout input is passed through a multi-headed attention operation.
-For a dropout to be effective, it needs to understand the dependences between tokens.
+First, for a dropout to be effective, it needs to understand the dependencies between tokens.
+Therefore, the dropout input is passed through a multi-headed attention operation.
 Stated more formally, etc.

 [insert latex]

-Then, the output of attention needs to be mapped to 0s and 1s. there are many ways to do so.
-Here, it is a two-fold part.
+Then, the attention output needs to be mapped to 0s and 1s.
+There are many ways to do so, and a two-fold function is implemented here.
 The first part is mapping it to the 0.5 * cos(out) + 0.5 function.
-This function lies in the [0,1] domain.
-Moreover, the recurrent property reduces the risk of getting stuck in a local minima, at the potential cost of worse convergence.
-Then, the output is scaled to be closer to 0 and 1.
+This function lies in the [0,1] domain, and its recurrent property reduces the risk of getting stuck in a local minima, at the potential cost of worse convergence.
+However, 0.5 * cos(out) + 0.5 does not guarantees 1s and 0s, so the second part scales the output to be closer to 0 and 1.
 This is important because the dropout needs to remain a purely selective/filter layer, not computational.
+There are two scaling methods used.
+TODO

 ### Dropout penalties